loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 Unhandled error in GET /product/ink-pen: 404 Error: Controller method not found: ProductController.getDetails
 ```

+Learn more about acceptance testing in [Test your individual REST API endpoints](./Testing-your-application.html#test-your-individual-rest-api-endpoints) from [Testing your application](./Testing-your-application.html).

 ### Write a unit-test for the new controller method

 Our new acceptance test is failing because there is no `getDetails` method implemented by `ProductController`.
 Let's start with a unit-test to drive the implementation of this new method.
+Please refer to [Unit-test your Controllers](./Testing-your-application.html#unit-test-your-controllers) for more details.

 Create `tests/unit/product-controller.test.ts` with the following contents: